 Switch: It’s a true twin so very good.
 The only thing better would be an asymmetrical twin.

 Jibbing: Felt pretty solid on boxes and rails.
 It was a little on the stiff side for my liking.
 But if you weigh more than I do it may feel just right.
 The flat between the feet helps you feel stable when sliding features.
 And the rocker on the nose and tail keep it forgiving for learning new tricks.

 Pipe: Didn’t have a pipe to test it in, but I think it would ride the pipe pretty average.
 It may be a little difficult to hold the edge up the pipe walls.

 Jumps: Felt pretty good on jumps.
-I think small to medium jumps are fine, but you don’t get a lot of pop from the flat camber for the bigger jumps.
-However, it has a nice stable feel on landings, but I found it a bit washy if I over rotated a spin or something so it is somewhere in the middle for learning tricks but being a bit loose.
+I think small to medium jumps are fine.
+You don’t get a lot of pop from the flat camber for the bigger jumps.
+It has a nice stable feel on landings, but I found it a bit washy if I over rotated a spin or something.
+So it is somewhere in the middle for learning tricks but being a bit loose.

-Overall : I think the Decathlon Endzone 500 might be a good choice for someone looking for the loose forgiving feeling of the flat to rocker profile, but wants something that can also play around all mountain and stay stable at medium to higher speeds.
+Overall : I think the Decathlon Endzone 500 might be a good choice for someone looking for the loose forgiving feeling of the flat to rocker profile.
+But still wants something that can also play around all mountain and stay stable at medium to higher speeds.

 Decathlon Endzone 500 Specs